yssl/PACERs/README.md

                         are encoded.
-You don't need to use this option if source code only has english characters or the platform where source code is written and the platform CoassignViewer is running is same.
+You don't need to use this option if source code only has english characters or the platform where source code is written and the platform PACERs is running is same.
-                        If source files are written in another platform, you might need to specify default encoding for the platform to run CoassignViewer correctly.
+                        If source files are written in another platform, you might need to specify default encoding for the platform to run PACERs correctly.
                         default: system default encoding
 ```